 A minor in mathematics is available.
 It consists of MTH 141 and MTH 142 (Calculus I and II) and ten more hours selected from courses numbered above 199.
-At least one course must be numbered above 299.

 AP Calculus Credit

 A student scoring 3 or better on an AP Calculus exam will be awarded credit as follows: